Some remarks on the comparability of ideals in semirings: Commutative semirings whose prime ideals are linearly ordered by inclusion

 \subsection{Acknowledgments}

-The second named author is supported by the Department of Engineering Science at the Golpayegan University of Technology and his special thanks go to the Department for providing all necessary facilities available to him for successfully conducting this research.
+During the research and composition of the current paper, the second author has been supported by the Department of Basic Sciences at the Golpayegan College of Engineering and his special thanks go to the Department for providing all the necessary facilities available to him for successfully conducting this research.